-In the months following her demise I was unable to progress the rta0 initiative, but in Spring 2019 I will again advance the project.
-Before Kathy’s death in 2018 I had lobbied key players; met with and briefed the Irish Road Safety Authority; and made multinational contacts.
+In the months following her demise I was unable to progress the rta0 initiative, but I’m pleased to say the rta0 project will launch in Summer 2019.
+Before Kathy’s untimely death I had lobbied key players; met with and briefed the Irish Road Safety Authority; and made multinational contacts.
 I found a welcoming response to the rta0 concept.

 It’s time to take this public and gather the resources to get it done.
 I will launch a phased roll out plan which delivers quick benefits and then builds towards the final product.

 Road safety professionals and people whose lives have been touched by road fatality or serious injury are vital constituencies at this stage.
 We know how important it is to prevent tragic outcomes which end lives and destroy potential.